andrewacashner/hearingfaithms/chapters/chapter-2.md

 sections in contrasting meters and styles and a texture of dialogue between opposing groups (as in between high and low registers on the keyboard).
-Typical of the style is the reiteration of 5/3 ("root position") chord voicings, with the bass moving by fourths and fifths, and the 3--3--2 syncopations on *no se den por sentidos los sentidos* as in mm.
+Typical of the style is the reiteration of 5/3 ("root position") chord voicings, with the bass moving by fourths and fifths, and the syncopated 3--3--2 groupings of *corcheas* (eighth notes) on *no se den por sentidos los sentidos* as in mm.
 31--33.
+[Compare, for example, the anonymous *Batalha* in P-BRad: Ms. 963, fol.
+56;
+@Araujo:Batalla.]
 <!--  specific points of comparison, with music example, to a batalla that
 could be tied to Segovia or Irízar's network? -->

 Irízar sets the coplas, by contrast, in a sober and deliberate style.
 The melody moves more calmly in duple meter with melodic phrases that fit well with the rhetorical structure of the poetic strophes.
-Irízar has the treble soloist sing the and fourth lines of each strophe in short phrases, where the latter phrase repeats the former, tranposed down a fifth.
+Irízar has the treble soloist sing the third and fourth lines of each strophe in short paired phrases; each time the second phrase repeats the first, transposed down a fifth.
 This creates a feeling of a teacher saying "on the one one hand" and "on the other hand" that suits the general philosophical tone of the strophes and matches the specific poetic phrasing of these lines.